Skip to main content Skip to main navigation Skip to search

 • Zoo bovids from approved countries

-We have started a risk analysis for the import of natural sausage casings for human consumption.
+We have released an issues paper for the importation of natural casings for human consumption.

 Steps to complete this risk analysis